 That said, every bit of exposure reduction helps, especially when it’s easy to achieve.
 Stepping back from the microwave costs nothing and takes no effort.
 It’s a simple example of the “minimize and maximize distance” principle that applies to all EMF sources.

-Understanding safe emf levels for humans can help you put microwave oven exposure in context with other sources.
-If you want to learn more about do microwaves emit radiation or explore whether microwave radiation is harmful, we’ve created detailed guides on each topic.
+If you want to learn more about how microwaves emit radiation or explore whether microwave radiation is harmful, we’ve created detailed guides on each topic.

 The goal isn’t fear.
 It’s awareness and practical action.
 You don’t need to throw out your microwave.
 You just need to use it wisely.